766 Irving Avenue

 Syracuse, NY 13210

-Each year approximately 160 students enter Upstate's College of Medicine from more than 75 colleges and universities.
-The College of Medicine receives approximately 5,000 applications each year.
-The Class of 2016 has 43% women and 57% men.
-The average MCAT was 30.75 and the average cumulative GPA was 3.63.
+Thank you for your interest in attending SUNY Upstate Medical University's Norton College of Medicine.
+Each year approximately 170 students enter Upstate's College of Medicine from more than 75 colleges and universities.
+The College receives approximately 4,500 applications each year.
+The entering class of 2020 has 56% women and 44% men.
+The average MCAT was 509.86 and the average cumulative GPA was 3.64.

-Applications are accepted from U.S. citizens, permanent residents and foreign citizens who have completed at least 90 semester hours of coursework in the United States or Canada at an accredited institution.
+Upstate Medical University’s College of Medicine welcomes applications from U.S. citizens, permanent residents, foreign citizens, and individuals who are eligible for the Deferred Action for Childhood Arrival (DACA) process.
+Applicants must have at least 90 semester hours of course work in the United States or Canada at an accredited institution.